martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 communicating with the malicious endpoint.

-When the identity of communicating peers is established by higher-layer signaling constructs, such as those in SIP identity {{?RFC8224}} or WebRTC
+When the identity of communicating peers is established by higher-layer signaling constructs, such as those in SIP identity {{?SIP-ID}} or WebRTC
 {{!WEBRTC-SEC}}, this allows an attacker to bind their own identity to a session with any other entity.